Absolventa/best_boy/README.md

 What does this gem do?
 ----------------------

-best_boy logs create and delete events in its first iteration.
+best_boy logs "create" and "delete" events as well as custom events triggered in controller actions.
 It uses an own polimorphic database table to log each event.
 At the moment, best_boy only provides support for ActiveRecord models.